International Journal of Stress Prevention and Wellbeing (IJSPW)

 Original research For articles containing original research, a structured abstract of up to 250 words should be included.
 The main headings should be: Background/Aims/Objectives Methods/Methodology Results Discussion Conclusions

 Review articles Review articles should use these headings: Purpose, Methods, Results/Findings, Discussion and/or Conclusions.

 Brief reports Brief reports are no longer than 1500 words in length.
 They could be a commentary, discussion, research paper or a previously presented conference poster extended to make it suitable for publication.
 Research protocols can also be submitted prior to the research having been undertaken.
 Research papers and research protocols will be subject to a masked review.

 Techniques, interventions and strategies section As an applied journal, we are interested in receiving articles about stress management and prevention techniques, interventions and strategies.
 Articles would normally be between 750-1500 words in length.

-Invited papers & keynotes Invited papers and conference keynotes will be reviewed by two editors.
+Invited papers & keynotes Invited papers and conference keynotes will be reviewed by one or more journal two editors.

 Keywords Five or six keywords are required for each paper/article.

 Conference, congress and symposium reports Reports on conferences, congresses and symposia are important in order to keep researchers and practitioners up-to-date with events they were unable to attend.
 All submissions should include the event title, organising body, location, date and URL to the event website.
 (Full conference abstracts can only be included with written permission from the conference organisers.)
 It is important to receive agreement for an event submission from the editor to confirm if the event falls within the remit of this journal.

 Book reviews Book reviews should include the book title, author(s) or editor(s), publisher, date of publication, number of pages, cost.
 We recommend that the journal editor is initially contacted to ascertain if the book is suitable for review in this journal.